rbarrois/xworkflows/doc/internals.rst

             self.implementations == {'foo': <ImplementationProperty for 'foo' on 'state': <function bar at 0xdeadbeed>>}
             self.transitions_at == {'foo': 'bar'}

+    .. attribute:: custom_implems

+        Set of name of implementations which were remapped within the workflow.

+    .. method:: load_parent_implems(self, parent_implems)

+        Loads implementations defined in a parent :class:`ImplementationList`.

+        :param parent_implems: The :class:`~base.ImplementationList` from a parent
+        :type parent_implems: :class:`~base.ImplementationList`

+    .. method:: get_custom_implementations(self)

+        Retrieves definition of custom (non-automatic) implementations from the current list.

+        :yields: ``(trname, attr, implem)``: Tuples containing the transition name, the name of the attribute its implementation is stored at, and that implementation (a :class:`~base.ImplementationProperty`).

     .. method:: should_collect(self, value)